VocabHunter/vocabhunter.github.io/about.md

 * The installable bundles are created using the [javafx-gradle-plugin].
 * VocabHunter uses [FontAwesomeFX] to generate various icons from the [Font Awesome] set.
 * Dependency Injection is handled with [Gluon Ignite] and [Guice].
 You can find out all about this in the article [Dependency Injection in JavaFX].
+* [JUnit] is used as the principle testing framework.
+[Migrating to JUnit 5] explains how the VocabHunter project was migrated to the latest verson of JUnit.

 Finally, some acknowledgements for this website: